graememcc/funkierJS/docs/markdown/byCategory.md

 Throws a TypeError if the first parameter is not a function of arity 2, or if the last parameter is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `foldr` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.foldr(subtract, 0, [2, 3, 4]); // => -9
 ***